t-mullen/video-stream-merger/README.md

 # video-stream-merger
 Merge the video of multiple MediaStreams.
+Also merges the audio via the WebAudio API.
 Useful for sending composite videos across a single WebRTC MediaConnection.
 [Demo](https://rationalcoding.github.io/video-stream-merger/)

 `npm install video-stream-merger`